mrpg/ego_paper_data/README.md

 1. **Install R and required packages:**
    - Install R (version 4.x or later recommended)
+   - Run the installation script to install all required packages:
+     ```r
+     source("install_dependencies.R")
+     ```
-   - See "Software Requirements" section above for installation commands
+   - Alternatively, see "Software Requirements" section above for manual installation commands

 2. **Clone or download this repository:**
    - All data files are included in the `data/` directory